Life in Color: 2012: Acquisition by SFX

-2013-present: Festivals, international expansion
+Since 2013: Festivals, international expansion

 The 2013 tour was entitled Life in Color Rebirth.
 It toured in over 25 countries, with a plan to expand the following year.
 At that point, headlining DJs had included Afrojack, Axwell, Alesso, Benny Benassi, Chuckie, R3hab, etc. Regular features in shows beyond "paint blasts" included "aerial acts, stilt walkers, contortionists, and fire shows."
 In 2013, Life in Color began to hold larger music festival events, featuring multiple stages and a larger lineup.
-The first of these two one-day festivals occurred in Washington, D.C. on September 21, 2013.
+The first of these two one-day festivals occurred in Washington, D.C., on September 21, 2013.

 On August 7, 2013, organizers announced that a Life in Color Festival would be held outside Sun Life Stadium in Miami on December 27, 2013.
 The announcement coincided with the final of the 2013 International Champions Cup soccer tournament, which was also held at Sun Life Stadium; R3hab and David Solano performed during pre-game and halftime festivities respectively as part of the announcement, making them the "first EDM brand to produce a nationally televised halftime show in North America."
 According to Solano, the Miami festival was the new "flagship" event of the company as of 2013, with goals to plot festivals on every continent in 2014.
 The event featured multiple stages, and featured appearances by 2 Chainz, Calvin Harris, Diplo, Excision, and Major Lazer among others.
 The 2013 festival had 25,000 attendees over one night.